bhk/build/notes.md

 ### Aliases in Target Lists

-Currently "target lists" can include indirections, instances, and "plain" targets (source file names, or names of phony targets define by a legacy Make rule), while "IDs" consist only of instances and plain targets.
+Currently "IDs" consist only of instances and "plain" targets (source file names, or names of phony targets defined by a legacy Make rule).
+A "target list" may contain IDs and indirections (which expand to IDs).
+Neither may contain a bare alias name (e.g. "default", rather than "Alias(default)").
-Neither may contain a bare alias name (e.g. "default", rather than "Alias(default)"); these appear only in goals.
+Alias names appear only in goals.

 To summarize:

    goals, cache         PLAIN | C(A) | *VAR | ALIAS   (user-facing)
    in, up, oo           PLAIN | C(A) | *VAR           (user-facing)